MarinaFuster/cai-implementation/README.md

       SFT_OUTPUT_DIR=your_output_directory_for_sft_model
       DPO_OUTPUT_DIR=your_output_directory_for_dpo_model
      ```
      Replace the variables with appropriate values.
+Keep in mind both directories will be created if they do not exist, alognside its parents.

 2. **Install Requirements**:
    - Ensure Python 3.11 is installed.